 Having an infestation of Japanese Knotweed growing on a property could adversely effect it’s value and may prevent a mortgage from being obtained.
 However, this may be overcome if a guaranteed treatment plan is in place by a qualified contractor.

-Japanese knotweed is extremely difficult to eradicate and requires specialist knowledge, equipment and herbicides.
-Timing of any treatment and understanding the biology of the plant is also vital in it’s successful treatment.
-We have 30 years’ experience in weed control.
-Call us now or send us an email for advice on how best to eradicate Japanese knotweed.
+Japanese Knotweed is extremely difficult to eradicate and requires specialist knowledge, equipment and herbicides.
+Timing of any treatment and understanding the biology of the plant is vital in it’s successful treatment.
+We have 30 years weed control experience and offer consultations throughout the East Midlands.
+Call us now or send an email for advice on how best to eradicate Japanese Knotweed.